Too often, when beginners plan their studio…

 And here’s why:

-Porous absorption (aka velocity-based absorption) works most effectively where sound a wave is at maximum velocity, which in your room, is 1/4 wavelength from the wall.
+Porous absorption (aka velocity-based absorption) works most effectively where a sound wave is at maximum velocity, which in your room, is 1/4 wavelength from the wall.

-For example, a 100 Hz wave is 11.3 feet long, so it’s point of maximum velocity is 2.8 feet off the wall.
+For example, a 100 Hz wave is 11.3 feet long, so its point of maximum velocity is 2.8 feet off the wall.

 The problem is, few rooms can spare that much space for acoustic treatment.
 So manufacturers often build them really thick instead.